Caoimhinv/pands-project2021/README.md

 From these histograms, we can clearly see the same pattern as above with the setosa petal quite separate to the others.
 The KDE also shows the relative relationships to normal distribution, the most notable aspect of which is the narrowness, and proxomity to the mean, of the petal attributes of the setosa species.

 ### Pairplot <a name="Pairplot"></a>

+>**Multivariate statistics** - *"... a subdivision of statistics encompassing the simultaneous observation and analysis of more than one outcome variable."*

 Up until now all of the plotting has involved looking at one numeric parameter at a time.
 This kind of analysis is called **univariate analysis**.
-By looking at a second variable and the relationship between the two we are extending our analysis into **bivariate analysis**.
+By looking at a second variable and the relationship between the two we are extending our analysis into **bivariate or multivariate analysis**.
 Scatterplots are the simplest and most common method to explore this.

-- **scatterplot**
->"A scatterplot is a graphic representation of points referencing two variables.
+>*"A **scatterplot** is a graphic representation of points referencing two variables.
 To create a scatterplot, two variables are observed and plotted on a graph.
 The resulting display demonstrates the relationship between the variables.
-The relationship is strongest where the points are clustered closest together."
+The relationship is strongest where the points are clustered closest together."*

 ![insert pairgrid Scatter here](./Images/pairplot.png)

 I've used the seaborn **.pairplot()** tool to create a **scatterplot matrix** where each combination of variable is plotted against each other.
 The four diagonal boxes show more histograms.

-Below is another visualisation of the same data this time using KDE (kernal density estimation) on a pairgrid.
+Below is another visualisation of the same data this time using **KDE** (kernal density estimation) and **.pairgrid()**.
 KDE is a technique that uses probability estimation to create a smooth curve.
 While normally used with histograms, I think it works well here and looks visually pleasing and less cluttered than the scatter plots while revealing the same information.
-Pairgrid gives me some extra flexibility over pairplot as I can use different visualisations in different sections.
+Pairgrid gives me some extra flexibility over pairplot as I can use different visualisations in different sections, so we can see the set of scatterplots above the diagonal are shaded and those below aren't.

 ![insert pairgrid KDE here](./Images/pairgrid.png)

 Again we can see clearly that the setosa species is quite distinct from the other two in each of the variables, especially petal dimensions.
 In terms of sepal dimensions, versicolar and virginica are quite closely aligned, but less so when it comes to petal dimensions where we can see a bit of divergence.
 However it doesn't quite separate them.

 ## Program <a name="Program"></a>
 The program runs from the file **analysis.py** with the modules **plot_functions.py** and **text_analysis.py** imported.
-I separated the program into 3 files as it was becoming very untidy and hard to manage as the project progressed!
+I separated the program into 3 files as it was becoming very untidy and hard to manage as the project expanded!
 When the program is run, the user is given a short introduction followed by a choice of text analysis or data visualisation.
 From here they are able to navigate between all of the sections of the analysis through a series of **if/elif/else** clauses built inside 2 functions.
-For the plots they are given the choice to view or to save to file.
-There is also an option to save the text analysis to file.
-The coding of this section has been described above
+In the text section, the user can request to view individual elements of analysis, a complete overview, or to save the overview to file.
+There is also an option to save the amended dataset to file.
+For the visualisation they are given the choice to view each plot or to save to file.

 ## Guide_to_Repositry <a name="Guide_to_Repositry"></a>
-- The **Images** folder contains all of the visualisations created by the python script (**analysis.py**) that are included above.
-Plus a few other downloaded example images from the web.
+- The **Images** folder contains all of the visualisations created by the program, plus a few other downloaded example images from the web.
 - **.gitignore** is an automatically generated text file that tells Git which files or folders to ignore in a project.
-- **README.md** is this!
+- **README.md** you are here!
 - **analysis.py** is the main script.
 Once run the user is presented with a series of menus where they can view (or save to file) all of the text based or visual analyses.
 - **plot_functions.py** contains functions that create all of the data visualisations.
 This is imported into **analysis.py** and the functions are called as required.
 - **text_analysis.py** contains all of the text analysis.
 This is also imported into **analysis.py** and accessed as required from there.